jamesrwilliams/personal-site/src/posts/2020/2020-04-22-my-first-pc-build.md

 I had already moved all my side project work onto my new Points work laptop (a 13-inch, 2018 MacBook Pro) so the reasons to keep the iMac were getting smaller and smaller.
 Epically when my new MacBook can out preform my iMac!

-After a few years of attempting to game on it using Mac OSX Boot Camp it was time I joined the big leagues and built myself my own gaming PC.
+After a few years of attempting to game on it with Mac OSX Boot Camp it was time I joined the big leagues and built myself my own gaming PC.
 A perfect way to spend my first bonus from Points!

 ## Parts

-With the help of some colleagues at Points and lots of searching on PCPartPicker I settled on the following part list here are the specs for my first gaming PC:
+With the help of some colleagues at Points and lots of searching on PCPartPicker, I settled on the following part list here are the specs for my first gaming PC:

 | Components    |                                           |
 | ------------- | ----------------------------------------- |